zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 where:

 * **cert-alias**
-is a unique string to identify the key entry.
+Specifies a unique string to identify the key entry.
 All keystore entries (key and trusted certificate entries) are accessed via unique aliases.
 Since the keystore has only one certificate, you can omit this parameter and use the default value `localhost`.

 * **service-keystore-directory**
- specifies repository of security certificates plus corresponding private keys.
+ Specifies the repository of security certificates plus the corresponding private keys.
 The `<keystore_path>` is the path excluding the extension to the keystore that is generated.
 It can be an absolute path or a path relative to the current working directory.
 The key store is generated in PKCS12 format with the `.p12` extension.
 Ensure that the path is in an existing directory where your service expects the keystore.

   **Example:** `/opt/myservice/keystore/`.

 * **service-name**
-is the name of the service for which you want to generate keystore.
-Keystore will be created in the directory with the same name.
+Specifies the name of the service for which you want to generate keystore.
+A keystore will be created in the directory with the same name.
  **Example:** `my-new-service`.

 * **keystore-password**
- specifies the keystore password.
+ Specifies the keystore password.

 * **ca-keystore-password**
-specifies the local certificate authority keystore password.
+Specifies the local certificate authority keystore password.

 * **ca-alias**
-specifies the local certificate authority alias in the keystore.
-Zowe CA is stored under `loca_ca` alias.
+Specifies the local certificate authority alias in the keystore.
+Zowe CA is stored under the `local_ca` alias.

 ### Add a service with an existing certificate to API ML on z/OS

-The API Mediation Layer requires validation of the certificate of each service that it accessed by the API Mediation Layer.
-The API Mediation Layer requires validation of the full certificate chain.
+API Mediation Layer requires validation of the certificate of each service that it accessed by API Mediation Layer.
+API Mediation Layer requires validation of the full certificate chain.

 **Note:** This procedure applies only to UNIX file keystore/truststore.
 For the SAF keyring option, we recommend to perform the actions manually using your security system commands.

-Import the public certificate of the CA that has signed the certificate of the service to the APIML truststore.
+Import the public certificate of the CA that has signed the certificate of the service to the API ML truststore.

   **Note:** Validation fails if a service does not provide intermediate CA certificates to the API ML.
 This can be circumvented by importing the intermediate CA certificates to the API ML truststore.